 Ramadan 2023 has just begun!
-Each year, on the ninth month of the Islamic calendar, you’ll see mosques packed full of people every evening, then, once the sun has set, these same people filling up restaurants and food bazaars (though sadly not this year on account of COVID-19).
-If you haven’t been living in Singapore long, you might want to know more about Ramadan in Singapore.
+Each year, on the ninth month of the Islamic calendar, you’ll see mosques packed full of people, then, once the sun has set, these same people filling up restaurants and food bazaars.
+If you haven’t been living here for long, you might want to know more about Ramadan in Singapore.
 Also known as the fasting month, it’s observed by Muslims all over the world.
 If you’re not sure exactly what it entails, don’t worry – by the end of this article, you’ll certainly know your iftar from your suhur.

 What is Ramadan?

 Ramadan is the ninth month of the Muslim calendar.
-However, if you’ve heard the term before, you probably know it as the holy month of fasting in Islam.
+It’s also known as the holy month of fasting in Islam.
 You may also have heard it called Eid, but that’s not actually correct – Eid (or to be precise, Eid al-Fitr) is the day that Ramadan ends.

 When is it?